clement4saunier/defacto-dapp/README.md

 # How to setup the project
 1) Clone [our repository][0]
+2) In the repository copy the .env file in backend
-2) In the repository run the following commands:
+3) In the repository run the following commands:
     ```
     docker compose up --build
     ```
-3) The frontend is served on http://localhost:3000/
+4) The frontend is served on http://localhost:3000/

 *The backend runs on http://localhost:8080/*